 - Access to your boot remains clear

-- Easy to install and remove (after a bit of practice)
+- The rack is easy to install and remove (after a bit of practice)

 - The racks often come with built-in locks, which is great for additional security

-- Lifting the bikes onto the roof can be tricky – hopefully, there will be another person on hand to help
+- Lifting the bikes onto the roof can be tricky – ideally you will have another person on hand to help

 - Requires roof bars on your vehicle